Cross validation

 The vtreat introduction mentions their why you need hold-out article and also (Perlich and Świrszcz 2011):

-Specifically, cross-methods can introduce an information leak into the modeling process.
+Specifically, cross-methods can introduce an information leak into the modelling process.

 5 References